-5.6.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM)
+5.7.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM) from Willing Sellers Only

 Implementation of the Proposed Action would have no disproportionate impact to minority or low income populations, or children.
 Any future changes in the socio-economic conditions of the Beaver area would be the result of outside influences, and not those created by the USACE.